esy/esy/README.md

     │
     ├── esy
-    │   This dune library implements sandbox builder - a routine which builds │   the enture dependency graph and provides other introspection APIs.
+    │   This dune library implements sandbox builder - a routine which builds │   the entire dependency graph and provides other introspection APIs.
     │
     ├── esy/bin
     │   This dune executable implements "esy" command.